-- o Know how to access your Loan Servicer(s) and monitor your debt - o If you borrowed during your undergraduate or graduate school years, you must contact your servicer(s) and obtain an in-school deferment at the beginning of your first year. - o Attend MUSOM Financial Literacy and Debt Management programs - o Class of 2019 New Student Financial Aid Orientation - o Save & Serve: Exploring Your Financial Future with the Experts - o Organize your debt by using AAMC's Medloans Organizer and Calculator - Explore AAMC's Financial Wellness Program which is a free, online, financial education resource, that provides a variety of financial topics to help students become more financially savvy.
+- Know how to access your Loan Servicer(s) and monitor your debt - If you borrowed during your undergraduate or graduate school years, you must contact your servicer(s) and obtain an in-school deferment at the beginning of your first year. - Attend MUSOM Financial Literacy and Debt Management programs - New Student Financial Aid Orientation - Organize your debt by using AAMC's Medloans Organizer and Calculator - Explore AAMC's Financial Wellness Program which is a free, online financial education resource that provides a variety of financial topics to help students become more financially savvy.